Peter Kemp (writer): World War II

 He was then posted to Albania, where he spent 10 months in clandestine operations.
 It was here that Kemp met future leader of Albania Enver Hoxha while working with the communist National Liberation Front.
 Kemp was frustrated by the inaction and what he saw as dishonest nature of the communist partisans.
 On one occasion, brigade-commander Mehmet Shehu, leading 800 partisans, had refused to attack 20 German soldiers out of fear of suffering too many casualties.

 It wasn't until after the war that Kemp learned that Shehu was preserving his troops as much as he could for a future war against non communists.
 Kemp regarded Shehu as a "gunman and a thug" and the LANÇ as a collection of dishonest murderers who were more concerned with attacking rival partisan groups than the Germans.

 In August 1944, Kemp was informed that his next mission would be in Poland assisting the Polish Home Army in the Warsaw Uprising.
 The mission was put on hold due to pushback from Stalin who wanted neither the British nor Americans to support the Poles.
 SOE eventually decided to go ahead with a mission working with the Polish resistance, but by this time, the Warsaw Uprising had already been suppressed.
 Under the command of Bill Hudson, Kemp and other SOE agents dropped into south eastern Poland, near Częstochowa, with the goal of assisting the Home Army in an advisory role.
+It was the Mission Freston in German-occupied Poland (1939–1945).
 On New Years Day, the farm the SOE was using as an HQ was attacked by Germans, and Kemp and the other SOE agents barely escaped while the resistance fighters held back German half tracks to cover their retreat.
 After the Red Army had taken all of Poland, Hudson had received orders from London to turn themselves over to the Soviets.
 Expecting to be welcomed as friends and allies, Hudson, Kemp, and the rest of the SOE were instead imprisoned by the NKVD.
 During this imprisonment, they were regularly questioned and interrogated.
 Kemp believes they did this due to the ongoing Yalta Conference to see what the future of British-Soviet relations would be like before releasing SOE agents.
 Released after three weeks in prison, Kemp spent two further months in Moscow awaiting an exit visa before finally being turned back over to the British Army.

 For his next mission, he was posted to Siam in the summer of 1945, where he helped safeguard French refugees from Indochina.
 He then ran guns to the French across the border in Laos in order to fight Viet Minh insurrectionists.

 His final SOE mission was to Bali, for four months (December 1945-March 1946), then part of the Dutch East Indies, occupied by Japanese forces until March 1946, he was tasked to discover the Japanese intentions and facilitate their surrender.
-His own book ‘Alms for Oblivion’ refers to his time on Bali and Lombok.

 Tuberculosis forced his retirement from the British Army once the war had ended.